Josephat-S/Custom-Mini-Chess-Game/ReadMe.md

 ## ⚙️ Technologies (Planned)

-Oracle Database – for data storage and management
+Oracle db – for data storage and management

 Java – for backend game logic